shmocz/ra2yrcpp/README.md

 > **Warning**
 > The uncompressed recording can be very large.
 Consider downsampling or transforming it into less verbose format for further processing.

 A callback is created to save game state at the beginning of each frame.
-To output these to a file, set the environment variable `RA2YRCPP_RECORD_PATH=<name>.pb.gz`.
+To output these to a file, set the `recordFilename` setting, e.g. `"recordFilename": "record.pb.gz"`.
 The states are stored as compressed consecutive serialized protobuf messages.
 After exiting the game, the recording can be dumped as lines of JSON strings with the tool `ra2yrcppcli.exe`.

 ## Troubleshooting

 ### The game doesn't start

 This can happen if ra2yrcpp cannot load zlib DLL.
-Ensure that `zlib1.dll` is placed in the same folder as `gamemd-spawn.exe`.
+Ensure that `zlib1.dll` is placed in the same folder as `libra2yrcpp.dll`.

-### The game freezes shortly after loading
+### The game freezes shortly after loading with legacy spawner

 Anti-cheat mechanism tends to cause this.
 Use the non-hardened version of the spawner available [here](https://github.com/CnCNet/yr-patches/releases/tag/latest).

+### Cannot attach debugger when using Syringe

+This happens if debugging on Windows or with `winedbg` on Linux (regular `gdb` should work fine).
+Compile ra2yrcpp with `Debug` build variant, which causes it to detach from active debugger at initialization.

+### Missing fonts when using Syringe

+Make sure [cncnet.fnt](https://github.com/CnCNet/cncnet-yr-client-package/blob/feature/migration-to-dll-spawner%2Bares%2Bphobos/package/cncnet.fnt) is in game data folder.

 ## Credits